nsubordin81/educational-python-variants/Research.md

 ## What are their limitations?

 ### They are often behind the curve of specification upgrades, maintained by a much smaller community
-- pypy:
-- stackless:
-- shedskin:
-- jython:
-- iron Python:

 The changes made to the implementation may diverge so much with CPython that if there is a problem, you can't rely on the community of CPython developers to fix it.
 You also can't expect newer Python \
-features to make it to these implementations with the same speed that they hit the reference implementation.
+features to make it to these implementations with the same speed that they hit the reference implementation

+### They aren't as stable generally

+In some cases the alternate implementations are focused on a narrower set of use cases than what any given Python programmer might want to do, and so for some applications they won't match the core python behavior

+### Most of them put some constraint on how you write your Python

+Pypy uses RPython because the interpreter needs a little more hinting to do its JIT generation magic.
+Cython needs type declarations so it can compile down to C. Stackless doesn't use the c stack, so in some ways that is a departure from the way you might think about how function execution is handled, even if it is unnecessary as Stackless advocates will claim

 ## Sources Of Information
 (want more depth?
 I highly recommend 1, and thanks to Python and other implementations for generally being very good about documentation)